JohnLauber/bourbon-genesis/README.md

 - Minify `assets/js/source/main.js` to `assets/js/main.min.js`
 - Publish and enjoy the fruits of your labor.

-To concatenate and minify your jQuery plugins, add them to the `assets/js/vendor` directory and add the `js` filename and path to the `Gruntfile` `uglify` task.
-Previous versions of the starter theme automatically pulled all plugins in the `vendor` directory, but this has changed to allow more granular control and for managing plugins and assets with bower.

-In the Grunt file, be sure to change the BrowserSync line "local.testing.dev" to your local web address you want to sync.
+In the gulp.js file, be sure to change the BrowserSync line "local.testing.dev" to your local web address you want to sync.

-Bourbon gets loaded as a dependency in package.json and gruntfile.js.
+Bourbon gets loaded as a dependency in package.json and gulp.js.
 There may be a better way to do this, but I haven’t found it yet.

 ### Bower

 Supports [bower](https://github.com/bower/bower) to install and manage JavaScript dependencies in the `assets/js/vendor` folder.

-### Deployment

-The theme includes deployments via [grunt-rsync](https://github.com/jedrichards/grunt-rsync).
-The Gruntfile includes setups for staging and production - edit your paths and host, then run `grunt rsync:staging` or `grunt rsync:production` to deploy your files via rsync.

 ### Features